alecbiela/inertia-concretecms/README.md

 })->setName('home');
 ```

-There's no real "easy" way (to my knowledge) to get a route by its name in Concrete.
-This adapter includes a static `getUriByName` method in `InertiaRouter\InertiaRouter` that can be used to handle getting routes by the names you set:
+To retrieve a route by its name, this adapter includes a static `getUriByName` method in `InertiaRouter\InertiaRouter`:
 `$uri = InertiaRouter::getUriByName('home'); // Will return NULL if the route isn't found`

 No equivalent to Ziggy currently exists for Concrete CMS, so if you want to use your named routes client-side you'll need to pass them as props as described in the Inertia documentation.